Van Security: 8 Systems Rated for UK Trades (2026) featured image

 AI CCTV: The Next Level

-AI-powered van CCTV (companies like Catch a Thief UK) use machine learning to filter out false alarms and flag genuine threats.
+AI-powered van CCTV (companies like Catch a Thief UK) use machine learning to filter out false alarms and flag real threats.
+AI is transforming many trades workflows beyond security; our AI tools guide covers what is worth using and what is not.
 These systems can detect a person approaching your van at 2am and send a live alert before they have even tried to open a door.
 Some include number plate recognition that logs every vehicle that passes your parked van overnight.
 Costs are higher, typically £400–£800 for hardware plus a subscription, but for high-value tool setups, the investment is justified.

 Your OBD (On-Board Diagnostics) port is a small socket usually located under the dashboard.
 It is how mechanics plug in diagnostic equipment.
 It is also how thieves reprogram a van's ECU to create a blank key in under 60 seconds.
 An OBD port blocker is a lockable cover that physically prevents access to the port.